PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 4. Sign in to GitHub and create your own [remote](https://help.github.com/articles/github-glossary/#remote) [repository](https://help.github.com/articles/github-glossary/#repository) (repo) of `OG-Core` by clicking [Fork](https://help.github.com/articles/github-glossary/#fork) in the upper right corner of the [OG-Core GitHub page](https://github.com/PSLmodels/OG-Core).
 Select your username when asked "Where should we fork this repository?"

-5. From your command line, navigate to the directory on your computer where you would like your local repo to live.
+5. From your command line on your local computer, navigate to the directory on your computer where you would like your local repo to reside.

 6. Create a local repo by entering at the command line the text after the $.[^commandline_note] This step creates a directory called `OG-Core` in the directory that you specified in the prior step: